pdf-raku/PDF-API6/README.md

 #### FillColor, FillAlpha

-To set an RGB color for filling:
+To set an RGB color for filling, or for displaying text:

     $gfx.FillColorSpace = 'DeviceRGB';
     $gfx.FillColorN = [1.0, .5, .5];